 There’s street art all over the city, and it’s most prominent in Budapest’s District 7.
 A neighbourhood filled with plenty of ruin pubs, trendy restaurants, cafés, and vintage clothing shops, District 7 is one of my longtime favourites.

 I even stayed in District 7 during my last visit, shacking up in this appropriately hipster styled flat.
-If you’d like to stay at a beautiful Airbnb apartment while you’re in Budapest, let me help and give you some Airbnb credit toward your next stay!

 Through a Façade Rehab Project, local authorities granted permission for eight different buildings to be painted over with beautiful street art murals.